Exploring Tenerife: The Amazing Taganana to El Bailadero Hike

 El Bailadero to Taganana hike

 If you plan on doing the hike in the opposite direction, starting from El Bailadero, you can park your car near the viewpoint or go there by bus.
-The bus stop for lines 077 and 947 are right next to the viewpoint.
-If you take line 946, you’ll need to get off at the stop called El Tunel and walk around 10 minutes to Mirador El Bailadero.
+The bus stop for lines 077 and 947 is right next to the viewpoint.
+If you take line 946, you’ll need to get off at the stop El Tunel and walk for around 10 minutes to Mirador El Bailadero.
 From there, you have two options.
 You can either walk along the main road to the beginning of the trail or take a longer route along the hiking path.

-Taganana Valley, Hike from Taganana to El Bailadero
+Taganana Valley, Hike to El Bailadero

 Taganana Valley